Eauix/Super-Tux-Additions/Health-Bar/Readme.md

 ## Functions:

 - `use_health(true)` - Activates the health bar, it will appear at the top right of your screen and Tux will be able to take more hits before he dies.
-Recommended to use in the sector init script.
+Recommended to be used in the sector init script, but make sure that it is the last line of the code, this function is a loop.

 - `use_health(false)` - Deactivates the health bar, making the player damage work as before.

 - `heal(x)` - Recovers `x` health points to the player, you can't heal above 5 points as it is the full health.
 Recommended to use with a custom powerup, there's a sprite named `heart_item.sprite` for this powerup.

 - `hurt(x)` - Damages the player, taking `x` health points from it.
 Recommended to use with scripted objects that should be considered hazardous. x=5 will instantly kill the player, and x=0 will only take his powerup.